babashka/sci/doc/fork-state-audit.md

    async suspension and eventual execution snapshots.
 3. Address lineage-registry liveness so adding more tracked handles does not create an unbounded retention problem.
-4. Finish split identity/state for Var watches, namespace/type metadata,
-   volatiles, and `*loaded-libs*`.
-5. Finish the ClojureDart multimethod port.
-JVM/CLJS multimethod state and SCI memoization caches are implemented.
-6. Add managed Delay and choose a pending-Promise policy.
+4. Verify and tune the implemented split identity/state paths on every host, especially ClojureDart multimethods and CLJS native protocol prototypes.
-7. Reject or explicitly classify transients, running futures, streams, and other affine/external resources.
+5. Reject or explicitly classify running futures, streams, lazy realizations, and other affine/external resources; keep nested host graphs cooperative.
+6. Define forkable RNG, gensym, clock, and UUID capabilities for reproducible execution where applications require them.
+7. Benchmark fork cost and hot reads against upstream, then consider paged copy-on-write cells only if workloads with frequent forks justify it.
 8. Introduce execution/fiber snapshots for lazy continuations and the future lambda-join/Simmis runtime.